Online Meetings for worship for business

-The Book of Meetings is a publication produced by Britain Yearly Meeting giving details of meetings and other Quaker groups throughout Britain and Ireland.
+The Directory of Meetings is a publication produced by Britain Yearly Meeting giving details of meetings throughout Britain.

-It also includes details of contacts for central work carried out on behalf of meetings by Britain Yearly Meeting, and for some key Quaker organisations around the world.
+It also includes details of contacts for central work carried out on behalf of meetings by Britain Yearly Meeting.

 Information includes location, addresses and dates and times of Quaker meetings.
 Copies are available from the Quaker Centre bookshop, 020 7663 1030.